cyan-2048/Modernize-8110/README.md

 I'm using a modified version of the 8110's keyboard app...
 You can install the one used in GerdaOS...
 Or wait for me to release the one I made.
 For now you can use Google Assistant to type emojis you want.

-#### Why does the emojis/font not show up on some apps?
+#### Why does the emojis not show up on some apps?

-This is because the font/emojis only show up on apps that utilize the `themeable{}` permission, if the app does not use it, the font and emojis will not work.
-If you want the emojis and font to always show up you'll need to modify the system partition therefore not making it systemless.
+This is because the emojis only show up on apps that utilize the `themeable{}` permission, if the app does not use it, the emojis will not work.
+If you want the emojis to always show up you'll need to modify the system partition therefore not making it systemless.

-#### How do I change the emoji and font to the one I want?
+#### How do I change the emoji or font to the one I want?

 Learn basic `CSS` and make a theme yourself lmao...
 Tip: Firefox only supports `COLR` and `OpenType-SVG` color formats for fonts so pick the emoji to use wisely.

 #### Why is the date in the launcher not a 1:1 copy of the newer devices?

-Because I have only modified the CSS and not JavaScript.
+Because I have only modified the `CSS` and not `JavaScript`.

 #### I found a bug, what to do?